BenjaminBenoit/IFT6269FinalProject/README.md

 ## Content
-IWAE.py : implementation of the IWAE
+IWAE.py : implementation of the IWAE & VEA models
 Settings.py : constants used accross the application
 Util.py : methods used accross the application
 VAE_Training.py : training of the VAE on MNIST
 IWAE_Training.py : training of the IWAE on MNIST
+Savings : Where models get saved (model_state_dict.pth) & dict of model parameters (model_info.npy)